sourcegraph/handbook/content/support/customer-support-triaging.md

 ### 5. Do we have anything to triage manually?

 Yes, we have a few customers listed in our [Customer Exception list](customer-exceptions.md) that we have to manually triage because we cannot automate the link from Slack to Zendesk.
 When a customer creates a support request in these channels, we have to manually create a Zendesk ticket and then triage that.

+We also look at the queues of anyone who is out that day to see if someone needs to fill-in (the original CSE keeps responsibility) -- great for when the CSE is out a day or two -- or we if we need to transition the case to another CSE --great for when the CSE is out a longer period of time.

 ### 6. What do I do when I see a company update in the triage queue?